 Raise a glass and share a meal with today’s most renowned authors in this unique series of literary evenings at BAMcafé.
 Each event begins with dinner, featuring a seasonal menu devised by caterer Great Performances in consultation with local chefs, plus dessert, wine, and live music.
 Then the evening’s featured author reads from his or her work and discusses the creative process.
 Guests are encouraged to ask questions and have their book signed at the conclusion of the evening.

-Since its inception in 2006, Eat, Drink & Be Literary has featured acclaimed authors from around the world, including Chinua Achebe, Chimamanda Ngozi Adichie, Alison Bechdel, Michael Cunningham, Lydia Davis, Edwidge Danticat, Junot Díaz, Louise Erdrich, Marlon James, Chang-Rae Lee, Maggie Nelson, Salman Rushdie, George Saunders, Zadie Smith, and Chris Ware.
+Since its inception in 2006, Eat, Drink & Be Literary has featured acclaimed authors from around the world, including Chinua Achebe, Chimamanda Ngozi Adichie, Alison Bechdel, Michael Cunningham, Lydia Davis, Edwidge Danticat, Louise Erdrich, Marlon James, Chang-Rae Lee, Maggie Nelson, Salman Rushdie, George Saunders, and Zadie Smith.